 (e) Committee Discretion.
 The Committee shall have the authority, in its sole discretion, to interpret and construe the provisions of this Section 10 and to make all determinations with respect hereto, including the determination of whether a Forfeiture Event has occurred, the timing of such Forfeiture Event and the amount and form of any forfeiture or reimbursement to be made to the Company from an Employee.
 The Committee may consider such factors as it deems relevant in making such determinations, including the factors contributing to the Forfeiture Event, harm or potential harm to the Company, the nature and severity of an Employee's behavior or conduct, legal and tax considerations and other facts and circumstances relating to a particular situation.
-All interpretations, constructions and determinations made by the Committee hereunder shall be final and binding on the Company and the Employee and the determinations of the Committee need not be uniform with respect to all Employees or situations.
+All interpretations, constructions and determinations of the Committee need not be uniform with respect to all Employees or situations.
 The Committee may waive in whole or in part the Company's right of recapture or impose additional conditions on an Award granted to an Employee under this Policy.